-We have recently redesigned our curriculum to embrace the Characteristics of Effective learning that is evident in the Early Years Curriculum.
-Children in years 1-6 have experimented with a continuous provision style of learning in the afternoons whereby they have an element of choice in what they learn.
+We are in the process of redesigning our curriculum to embrace the Characteristics of Effective learning that is evident in the Early Years Curriculum.
+Children in years 1-6 have experimented with a continuous provision style of learning in the afternoons this year whereby they have an element of choice in what they learn.
 There are projects, investigations and most of all play - the biggest contributor to learning.
-We it our 'curious curriculum'.
+We it our 'curiousity curriculum'.

 Our Y6's learn about buoyancy through water play, our Y3 and Y4 learn about Rain forests through art and music and our Y2's have an outdoor learning area.
-This is how education should be!
+We believe that this is how education should be!

-We want to create life long learners who are independent and curious and we have designed our new style afternoons to develop these skills.
+We want to create life long learners who are independent and curious and we are designing our new style afternoons to develop these skills.
 Our teachers are reflective practitioners and we lead by example - encouraging our children to do the same.

-Principles of the Rickley Park 'Curious Curriculum' 2018
+Principles of the Rickley Park 'Curiousity Curriculum' 2018

 • Children can talk about own learning strengths and weaknesses, and are supported to set regular goals for learning.